AvaloniaUI/avalonia-docs/docs/get-started/test-drive/response-to-an-event.md

 title: Respond to an Event
 ---

-import Highlight from '@site/src/components/Highlight';

-There are a number of ways you can implement actions in an _Avalonia UI_ application.
+There are a number of ways you can implement actions in an Avalonia application.
 On this page, you will see how to use one of the simplest: how to write event handling code for a button click.

 To start, you will write a button click event handler that does not interact with any of the other controls.

 ## Code-behind

 The XAML file for the main window has a C# code-behind file associated with it.
-You can find this file in the <Highlight color="#25c2a0">**Solution Explorer**</Highlight> - it is a sub-item of the AXAML file.
+If you're using an IDE, you can find this file in the **Solution Explorer** - it is a sub-item of the `.axaml` file.

 <div style={{textAlign: 'center'}}>
     <img src="/img/get-started/respond-to-an-event/image (59).png" alt="" />